It’s time to take back our courts.

 What is AFJ looking for in potential nominees?

-We’ll be looking for individuals who have dedicated their legal careers to public interest, civil rights, and criminal justice causes, or who have done signiﬁcant pro bono work in those areas.
-We will look for demographic diversity so our bench better reﬂects the diversity of our nation.
+We’re looking for individuals who have dedicated their legal careers to public interest, civil rights, and criminal justice causes, or who have done signiﬁcant pro bono work in those areas.
+We are also prioritizing demographic diversity so the judiciary better reflects the demographics of American society.

 Where will AFJ focus?